 At Quest Support Services, we are doing our very best to help support staff through the COVID-19 pandemic.
 Information and memos will be posted on the Health and Safety page.
 We will be following directions and recommendations from the Government of Canada and Province of Alberta.
-If you have any questions or need additional support, please contact Megan Latzkowski at the Quest Main Office.
+If you have any questions or need additional support, please contact Tela Muqaku the Quest Main Office.

 Quest Support Services asks that all employees practice preventative measures as outlined by the Government of Canada such as: